zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

 As a user of Zowe&trade; API Mediation Layer, onboard a REST API service with the Zowe&trade; API Mediation Layer without changing the code of the API service.

-**Note:** The following guide is to onboard a REST API service using the API ML/enabler version 1.2 and lower.
-To onboard a REST API service using API ML/enabler version 1.3 and higher, see the [Onboarding Overview](api-mediation-onboard-overview.md) for a complete list of Zowe&trade; API Mediation Layer onboarding methods.
+**Note:** The following guide is to onboard a REST API service using enabler versions 1.2 and lower.
+To onboard a REST API service using enabler versions 1.3 and higher, see the [Onboarding Overview](api-mediation-onboard-overview.md) for a complete list of Zowe&trade; API Mediation Layer onboarding methods.

 The following procedure outlines the steps to onboard an API service through the API Gateway in the API Mediation Layer without requiring code changes.